muhnazih029/CHAT-APP-PYTHON-Project_PBO-Kelompok_4/README.md

-# Messenger App with Python
+# Messenger App with Python Using Tkinter and Socket
 ## By Kelompok 4
 Members name:
 1. Alifian            (5302422013)